'After all these years, Baby John deserves the truth'

 Dr Harbison also discovered the baby’s neck had been broken.

-An investigation was immediately launched with house-to-house inquiries being made in the area around White Strand, Cahersiveen and adjacent areas.
+An investigation was immediately launched, with house-to-house inquiries being made in the area around White Strand, Caherciveen, and adjacent areas.

 At the same time, Joanne Hayes was being treated at Tralee General Hospital, where she had been admitted bleeding and in pain on April 14.

-On the night of May 12, she gave birth to a baby boy in a field on her family’s farm just outside Abbeydorney - some 75km away from Cahersiveen.
+On the night of May 12, she gave birth to a baby boy in a field on her family’s farm just outside Abbeydorney — some 75km away from Caherciveen.

 He had died very soon after birth and she had put his body in a plastic bag and hid him.